roatanrich/anunnaki-brewing/README.md

 This project was cloned from here: **[Starting a TypeScript Project in 2021](https://www.metachris.com/2021/04/starting-a-typescript-project-in-2021/)**.

 You can generate a full clean build with `yarn build-all` (which uses both `tsc` and `esbuild`).

+remember rm -rf run on the github side, use del /q for local windows deletions